-When exact text of the AMA CPT® guidelines is used, the text is either in quotations or is preceded by the phrase "CPT guidelines state."
+When exact text of the AMA 2019 CPT® guidelines is used, the text is either in quotations or is preceded by a reference to the CPT book, CPT instructional notes, or CPT guidelines.

 New and Established Patient Service

 Several code subcategories in the Evaluation and Management (E/M) section are based on the patient's status as being either new or established.
 CPT guidelines clarify this distinction by providing the following time references: